W1T3H4T/Find-PAN/README.md

 $ echo "export PATH=$PATH:$HOME/Find-PAN/bin" >> ~/.bashrc
 </pre>

-## Configuration File
+## Find-PAN Configuration
 Find-PAN uses `find-pan.json` as its configuration file.
+This file is found in the `config` directory.
+Copy it to one of the pre-defined directories.
 Find-PAN will attempt to load this file from the following locations:
   <pre>
-  $XDG_CONFIG_HOME
+  $XDG_CONFIG_HOME/find-pan
-  $HOME/.config
+  $HOME/.config/find-pan
-  $HOME/.local
+  $HOME/.local/find-pan
-  $HOME/.local/share
+  $HOME/.local/share/find-pan
-  /usr/local </pre>
+  /usr/local/find-pan </pre>

 ## Modules and Libraries
 These are the commands necessary to install `pip, libmagic` and the modules specified by `requirements.txt.`